DecisionsDev/odm-ondocker/standalone/dockerhub/full-description.md

 ```
 You must accept the license before you launch the image.
 The license is available at the bottom of this page.

-When the server is started, you can display a welcome page that lists all the ODM applications by accessing the URL http://localhost:9060.
-You can also directly access the individual applications through the following URLs:
+When the server is started, you can use the URL http://localhost:9060 to display a welcome page with links to the ODM components.
+To access the individual components directly, use the following URLs:

 |Component|URL|Username|Password|
 |:-----:|:-----:|:-----:|:-----:|